altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/c-series/riscfree-linux-app-debug/ug-riscfree-linux-app-debug-agx3.md

 The components are:

-* Development Board with Linux running on it
+* Development Board with Linux running on it.
-* Serial terminal on Host PC, connected over USB, showing the Linux Console
+* Serial terminal on Host PC, connected over USB, showing the Linux Console.
-* Ashling RiscFree running on Host PC, communicating Linux over the network
+* Ashling RiscFree running on Host PC, communicating Linux over the network.

 > *Note*: For debugging Linux applications, we do not use a JTAG connection.
 Instead the debugger connects to the GDB server running on the board, over Ethernet.
 > *Note*: For the Linux terminal, SSH could also be used instead of serial over USB, provided the IP address of the board is identified first.